jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/examples.rst

       Si patient cart with Classic MTMs at Johns Hopkins.
 This is a full system previously used with the Intuitive controllers.
-All arms, SUJ, foot pedals, height adjustement and videos are controlled by the dVRK controllers and software stack.
+All arms, SUJ, foot pedals, height adjustment and videos are controlled by the dVRK controllers and software stack.
 The HRSV is replaced by an HMD (:ref:`Goovis <goovis>`).